ziapeltagames/lavender-hack/RULES.md

         * If failed, lose a day, return to where you are
 * Rest (Each character may choose one)
     * Heal.
 Roll hit die and regain that many hit points
     * Repair.
-Test to repair armor or weapon (Con), on success, improve usage die up to max
+Spend repair cost and test to repair armor or weapon (Con), on success, improve usage die up to max
     * Memorize.
 Test to memorize spell (Int) / beseech prayer (Wis), on success, gain one spell or prayer up to max
     * Forage.
 Test (Wis)
         * Complete: gain one food or random herb / plant of interest